 A business line of credit is ideal for short-term needs.
 If you suddenly find that you need to cover payroll one month because several outstanding invoices haven’t been paid, for example, a business line of credit can fill the gap for you.
 If you promptly repay the amount you withdrew from the line of credit, you’ll be able to use that money again.

-On its homepage, Funding Circle advertises business lines of credit up to $150,000.
-However, a separate page dedicated to the business line of credit states amounts up to $250,000.
-Funds may be available in as little as one day.
+Funding Circle offers business lines of credit up to $250,000, with funds being available in as little as one day.

 There’s no fee to apply for a business line of credit through Funding Circle, and you won’t need to pay a monthly maintenance fee, either.
-You will, however, have to pay a 1.6% average draw fee and a 5% average late-payment fee on any past-due amounts.
+You will, however, have to pay a draw fee and a late-payment fee on any past-due amounts.

 Funding Circle Business Term Loan